E. Miroglio

 - Has a traceability system in place for its products to allow customers to track from MMCF fibre to garment.

-- The company uses only recycled paper packaging products to reduce impacts on forests.
+- The company uses only recycled paper packaging products to reduce current impacts on forests.

 Key Improvements Required